Rules for using a project bank account

 - send payment instruction information to the principal and subcontractors as soon as possible after giving the payment instruction to the bank

-- transfer and maintain subcontractors' retention monies in the retention funds trust account until they're transferred back to the subcontractor at the end of the defects liability period
+- transfer and maintain subcontractors' retention monies in the retention funds trust account until they're paid to the subcontractor at the end of the defects liability period

 - transfer and maintain any disputed amounts in the disputed funds trust account until the dispute is resolved or the subcontractor decides not to progress to dispute resolution (within 60 days).